Hegel ,Judaism &Islam

 that an explication of the Quran can be made to reveal something like the

-Trinitarian structure Hegel finds in the Gospels, and to which Hegel is also
+Trinitarian structure Hegel finds in the Gospels, and to which Hegel is

 attracted on grounds of pure philosophical argumentation.
 The only quibble